Posted on

 - work is interrupted by an Act of God that is beyond the employer’s control.5

-For example: Kevin shows up to work to discover that a car has driven through the store front.
+For example: Kevin shows up to work to discover that a car has driven through the storefront.
 His boss tells him to go home.
-Kevin is not entitled to show up pay.
+Kevin is not entitled to show-up pay.

-Additionally, you are only entitled to show up pay if you are sent home by your employer.
+Additionally, you are only entitled to show-up pay if you are sent home by your employer.
 If you leave work for a personal reason before half of your shift is done, you are not entitled to reporting time payments.

 What does it mean to report to work?

 You report to work when you present yourself to start a work shift.
 This does not require your physical presence at the worksite.
 If your employer requires you to present yourself in a different manner, and you follow those instructions, you have reported to work.
-Some examples of when an employee reports to work for a scheduled shift are when their employer requires him or her to:

 - log on to a computer for a remote shift,